Sunshine Not Required: The Bay’s Best Indoor Pools

 San Francisco, Ca

 “The Plunge” as it’s affectionately called, was built back in 1926 and locals still remember swimming there as kids.
 It was closed for ten years, then underwent a complete remodel and reopened in 2010 to rave reviews.
 Thanks to solar heating and non-chlorinated saline water, it’s proud to be able to call itself the most eco-friendly pool in the U.S. It’s huge, and has a large shallow area perfect for youngsters, just 2 feet, 3 inches deep.
+Family swim times are Saturday and Sunday 1:30-4pm, $5 for adults and $3 for kids.
+Tuesday, Wednesday and Thursday the pool reserves the large shallowest area of the pool for kids under five, that way you don’t have to worry about an active ten year old splashing your baby!
+Entrance fee for these days is $2 per person.
 Lockers are free, and there’s even soap in the showers, so no need to bring your own.

 Point Richmond, Ca

 Everyone loves this sparkling-clean indoor/outdoor pool with its big windows and removable roof for warm summer days.
 Little ones feel right at home splashing and playing in the shallow “cove” area (wide steps descend gradually into the water), and for kids 48 inches tall, the water slide is always a big hit.
-Open swim, including water slide access, is Monday through Thursday 1:30–4:30 p.m., Friday 1:30–6:25 p.m. and Saturday and Sunday 12:15-4:55 p.m.
+The pool also offers sinker toys.
+The shallow area of the pool is reserved for kids from Monday through Friday 10-12 p.m., and 2-4 p.m.
+Recreational swim on Saturday and Sunday is 12:30-4:55 p.m.
+Note that this schedule changes during vacation time.

 180 Camino Alto